ribosomeprofiling/riboflow/README.md

 `do_rnaseq: false`

-If you have RNA-Seq data to be paired with ribosome profiling data, see the __Advanced Features__ below.
+If you have RNA-Seq data to be paired with ribosome profiling data, see the [Advanced Features](#advanced-features) below.

-6. Metadata is optional for RiboFlow..
+6. Metadata is optional for RiboFlow.
 If you do NOT have metadata, in the project file, set

 `do_metadata: false`

-If you have metadata, see __Advanced Features__ below.
+If you have metadata, see [Advanced Features](#advanced-features) below.

 7. Run RiboFlow using the new parameters file `project.yaml`.

 Using Docker:

 `nextflow RiboFlow.groovy -params-file project.yaml -profile docker_local`

 Without Docker: